squidfunk/mkdocs-material/docs/insiders.md

 [:octicons-fire-24: Funding goal: __$1,000__][6] ·
 :octicons-lock-24: Status: _pending_

-New features and improvements for _table of contents_, including:
+New features and improvements for _content and toc_, including:

+- [ ] Highlighting of matched search terms in content area
+- [ ] Better support for wide screens, i.e. more horizontal space
 - [ ] Table of contents can be moved into navigation for more space
 - [ ] Table of contents shows which sections have search results
 - [ ] Table of contents auto-collapses and expands only the active section
-- [ ] Better support for wide screens, i.e. more horizontal space
 - [ ] ... more to come

 ### Bhut Jolokia